gidcs/RCAT-Mail-System/README.md

 - Postfix (will be installed)
 - Dovecot (will be installed)
 - Postgrey (will be installed)
+- rpmforge-release (will be installed)
+- epel-release (will be installed)
-- Rpmforge-release (will be installed)
+- postfix-policyd-spf-perl (will be installed)
 - server.crt, server.key

 Note: